UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/encoding.md

 ### Context and Scope
 Primers are important for DNA synthesis in our bodies.
 Usually 5-22 nucleotides long, primers are ssDNA that serve to “prime” or prepare a template strand for an enzyme to bind and initiate DNA synthesis.
 We will be generating primers with the four bases of DNA, because they are easier to synthesize and more stable than RNA based primers.
 Unlike DNA polymerase, TdT is unique, and does not require a template strand, so we will be focussing on generating primers that TdT can bind to and initiate DNA synthesis.

-Storage wise, primers act as unique identifiers for the data that is encoded in the information portion of the DNA sequence.
+Storage-wise, primers act as unique identifiers for the data that is encoded in the information portion of the DNA sequence.
 Software-wise, the only strict requirement is that it is easy to generate unique primers; however there are biological constraints we must adhere to.

 ### Goals and non-goals
 Goals: Generate primers that confine to these [constraints](https://github.com/UBC-iGEM/dna-software/issues/10), with the goal of ultimately generating acceptable primers for wet lab to order.